 - Check consistency in vocabulary, spelling, font usage, headlines, figure and table captions, table layouts, etc.

-- Check factual information like technical terms, abbreviations, acronyms, names, dates, etc.
+- Check factual information such as technical terms, abbreviations, acronyms, names, dates, etc.

 - Check that all references are correctly presented in the text, that they are all included in the literature list and that all entries in the list are consistent in style.